ONSdigital/dp-cli/README.md

   and restart the terminal

-Or to build a binary locally:
+Or to build a binary in this directory:

 ```shell
 make build